mariusangelmann/vanmoof/README.md

 # VanMoof Fan Made Designs
-Disclaimer: I am a private person sharing these custom made designs privately - I am not selling them or whatever.
+Disclaimer: I am a private person who reproduces these files for private purposes.
-This is allowed under § 53.1 UrhG.
+This is allowed by both trademark and copyright law.
+I refrain from the legal texts.

-I am unable to influence what will be done with these files.
+I cannot influence what is done with these files.
+Use, duplication etc. at your own risk.
+I personally will not take action against use in any case.